 Use Vehicle Cycle PTW Disabled

-Maximum Minimum Minimum Minimum
+Requirement Minimum Minimum Minimum

-C1 Hotel 1 space per 1 stand per 5 1 space + 1 200 bays
+C1 Hotel 1 space per 2 spaces per 1 space + 1 200 bays

-bedroom plus staff plus 1 per 20 car or less = 3
+bedroom plus 5 staff plus 1 per 20 car or less = 3

-1 space per space per 20 spaces (for bays or 6% of
+1 space per space per 20 spaces (for bays or 6%

-full time bedrooms 1 st 100 car total capacity,
+full time bedrooms 1 st 100 car of

-equivalent spaces), then whichever is
+equivalent spaces), total

-Guest and 1 space per 1 space per greater,
+Guest and 1 space per then 1 space capacity,

-Boarding letting 30 car Over 200
+Boarding letting per 30 car whichever is

-houses bedroom plus spaces (over bays
+houses bedroom plus spaces (over greater,

-2 spaces for 100 car = 4 bays plus
+2 spaces for 100 car Over 200

-the proprietor spaces).
+the proprietor spaces). bays

+= 4 bays plus

 4% of total

 Capacity

-Destination car parking guidance is identified as advised figures i.e. the amount that the Highway Authority would expect.
+Destination car parking guidance is identified as advised figures i.e. the amount that that the Highway Authority would expect.
 Any Highway Authority approval of a reduction or increase would be subject to site conditions.
 A lower provision may be appropriate in urban areas (including town centre locations) where there is good access to alternative forms of transport and existing car parking facilities.